alextanned/ECE1512_2024F_ProjectRepo_AlexTan/README.md

 These results highlight DataDAM’s potential to make deep learning more accessible in resource-constrained environments by reducing the computational and memory footprint without overly compromising model accuracy.

-## License

-This project is licensed under the MIT License.
-For more details, please refer to the `LICENSE` file.

 ## References